-Blackboard is a program that Longwood University utilizes to make technology more accessible and easier to integrate into the curriculum.
-Since the same interface is used in all courses, once students take a course using Blackboard, they won't have to learn a new system for each additional class.
+Canvas is a program that Longwood University utilizes to make technology more accessible and easier to integrate into the curriculum.
+Since the same interface is used in all courses, once students take a course using Canvas, they won't have to learn a new system for each additional class.
 Students and Professors will have features such as online surveys and quizzes, easy communication through email, threaded discussion, a real time chat with drawing board, and 24 hour access to course materials and other resources.
-Tutorials, instructions, and overviews will be found at our Blackboard site at http://blackboard.longwood.edu.
+Tutorials, instructions, and overviews will be found at our Canvas site at canvas.longwood.edu.
 It is also recommended that you have Office programs installed for maximum compatibility.
 These programs are installed by default on your laptop or can be obtained by students from User Support Services for the cost of the installation CDs.

 MyLongwood is a customizable web portal for use by Longwood students, faculty, and staff.
 Inside MyLongwood you will find news, announcements, groups, a fully functional calendar, and much more!
 MyLongwood is also the place where students will go to add and drop classes and to view student account information and financial aid information.